I-Man-H/SystemEngineering/Week 5/Week 5.md

  1. Consider the physical realization of the ATM and systems architecture for a typical ATM (hole in the wall) with functions allocated to subsystems.
  2. Establish a functional description of an ATM.
 You should get a function flow block diagram for the ATM function.
  3. Choose a key function of the ATM and consider concept generation for this function.
-(WE WILL DO THIS PART LATER ON)
+(SKIP THIS PART FOR NOW)
  4. From the insight gained in the concept generation step, can you propose an alternative systems architecture for the function of the ATM.

 After you have discussed with your group memeber, please submit your